icerpc/icerpc-csharp/examples/slice/Metrics/README.md

 dotnet-counters monitor --name Server --counters IceRpc.Dispatch
 ```

-In a separate window run the client program to send requests to the server:
+In a separate terminal run the client program to send requests to the server:

 ```shell
 cd Client